 Edtech luminary and international keynote speaker Carl Hooker brings his enthusiasm and passion for education to the Summit as our host and MC for the day.
 Carl has been a part of a strong educational shift with technology integration during his 23 years in education, and he will facilitate fun and interactive conversations throughout the day to ensure attendees walk away with innovative ideas they can put into action.

 Attendees either participate in a facilitated small group discussions focused on important topics related to strategic planning or meet with industry partners.
-Topics will include the follow below.
-Starting at 10 AM until 12 PM.
+Topics listed below:

 Supporting Student & Teacher Wellbeing:

 How do you ensure all of your students are recognized for the strengths they bring with them to school each day?

 Presenter: Bryan Zevotek - Carthage Central School District

 PK Graff, Instructional Designer at Forsyth County Schools, and Jorrel Batac, North America Scholastic Esports Federation (NASEF)’s COO, discuss how K-12 esports programs provide students with meaningful career and STEM education alongside their tournament experience.